akiradeveloper/sorock/sorock-check/README.md

 # sorock-check

-Trouble shooting a Raft cluster by visualizing the cluster and the log progresses.
+A quick tool to troubleshoot a Raft cluster by visualizing the cluster and the log progresses.

 https://github.com/user-attachments/assets/9aff6794-778b-48fa-bfbd-838e63b3e5c8